A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients

-where $\mathcal{T}_1$ is a high--dimensional complex vector space.
-Moreover, from Lemma \ref{lem:grass} the Grassmannian $\G{a}{b}$ can be seen as an algebraic subset of a projective space $\P(\wedge^a(\C^b))$.
+Let $\wedge^a(\C^b)$ the $a$--th exterior power of $\C^b$.
+Then, the Grassmannian $\G{a}{b}$ can be seen as an algebraic subset of a complex projective space $\P(\wedge^a(\C^b))$, and as a compact complex manifold of (complex) dimension $a(b-a)$ (see for example \cite[p.42]{Sh94a} and \cite[p.
+175--176]{Whitney1972}).
 The Segre embedding defines a natural embedding

 where $\mathcal{T}_2$ is a certain (high--dimensional) complex vector space.
 Both $\varphi_1$ and $\varphi_2$ define diffeomorphisms between their domains and ranges, as does the product mapping $\varphi_1\times\varphi_2$, and they preserve algebraic varieties in both ways.
 We can thus identify $\mathcal{H}\equiv\varphi_1(\mathcal{H})$, $\mathcal{S}\equiv\varphi_2(\mathcal{S})$ and see $\CV$ as an algebraic subvariety of the product space